 - providing a safe, caring and stimulating learning environment, with a variety of educational experiences, that increases the range of pupils’ educational achievements;

 - providing a personalised approach to learning that caters for all needs and learning styles;

-- ensuring a thematic, cross curricular and flexible approach to curriculum planning underpinned by developmental and sensory curriculum foundations;
+- ensuring a flexible approach to curriculum planning underpinned by the academy curriculum pathways as well as developmental and sensory curriculum foundations;

 - developing a learning journey based on personal outcomes and intentions drawn from a range of sources and expertise to ensure progression for each pupil according to their needs;